HugoDab/searchInGithubRepo/README.md

 ### GetName
 ___
-Writes into a file the name of repositories from github links.
+Writes into a file the name of repositories from GitHub links.

+### LaunchSlitherAnalysis
+___
+Launch the slither backdoor for every repo in the given list.
+The list must be a *slither file*, which is a CSV file containing the list of the repositories and their corresponding paths to ecrecover files

+### LaunchSlitherOverDir
+___
+Launch the slither analysis on every slither file in the given directory or its subdirectories.
+The bash script *launchSlitherAnalysis.sh* must be in a subdirectory of current directory.

 ### MergeFile
 ___
 Writes into a file the elements of file1 that are not in file2.

+### ResultsToCSVFromDir
+___
+Transforms every result from finderGithub from a directory into CSV file.
+It will search for file finishing with results.txt | res.txt | result.txt.
+The python script *finder_github_results_to_csv* must be in a subdirectory of current directory.

 ### SearchInOrganization
 ___